Top Balance Transfer Cards for a 600 Credit Score

 Steps to Boost Your Credit

-• Pay Bills on Time: Payment history is 35% of your FICO score—set autopay.
+• Pay on time: Payment history is a major FICO factor—use reminders or autopay.

-• Lower Utilization: Keep card balances below 30% of your limit.
+• Lower utilization: Try to stay below 30% of your limit.

 Conclusion: Navigating Cash Needs with a 600 Credit Score